Perspective-taking: Attention deficit hyperactivity disorder (ADHD)

 Research highlights that perspective-taking may be more difficult for some children who have attention deficit hyperactivity disorder (ADHD) plus co-occurring conduct disorders.
 ADHD research has shown that children with this diagnosis demonstrate impairments in attention and communication: They have a harder time taking on the viewpoint of others than children who do not.

 Autism

-Evidence suggests that children with autism may be able to engage in visual perspective-taking but have difficulty engaging in conceptual perspective-taking.
+Studies from the 1980s and 1990s have suggested that children with autism may be able to engage in visual perspective-taking but have difficulty engaging in conceptual perspective-taking.
 For example, a study that compared perspective-taking scores in children who had been diagnosed with autism as compared to children who did not have this diagnosis found no significant difference in scores on level 1 and level 2 visual perspective-taking.
 However, the study found it was much harder for autistic children to engage in conceptual perspective-taking tasks.

+In 2012, the double empathy problem was proposed by researcher Damian Milton.
+The theory posits that social difficulties, including failures in perspective-taking traditionally ascribed to inherent deficits in autistic people, may instead be mutual and occur in communication between autistic and non-autistic people.

 Some studies have explored potential interventions that could help improve perspective-taking abilities in children with autism.
 They suggest that video may help teach perspective-taking skills in such children.
 One intervention study with autistic children found that showing the children a video of someone engaging in perspective-taking tasks and explaining their actions led to improved perspective-taking ability.